kitswas/VirtualGamePad/Roadmap.md

 These are experiments to determine feasibility and potential implementation paths.
 They may or may not lead to a feature in the future.

 - True Gamepad input with `winrt::Windows::UI::Input::Preview::Injection::InputInjector`.
+  _Implemented but sometimes crashes on server start._

 ## Planned